topeterk/HitCounterManager/README.md

 * Multiple profiles can be created (e.g. "Any%", "AllBosses", "DLC only"..)
 * Switching to other profiles will keep hit counts of currently selected profile
 * Button to save current run as PB (personal best)
+* Settings file "HitCounterManagerSave.xml" holds all your configuration data and is designed to work in newer versions, too.
+Save and restore this file at any time.
-* Comes with sample profiles:
+* Comes with some sample profiles:
   * Dark Souls III All Bosses Vanilla
   * Dark Souls II All Bosses Vanilla
   * Dark Souls II Any% GER
+  * Dark Souls I PtdE All Bosses
 * Comes with 3 graphical representations:
   * Numeric (shows all counters of all splits for current run, PB and their differences)
   * Yes/No (shows check marks or crosses if one got hit at current run or PB)